aws-samples/vpn-gateway-strongswan/README.md

 ### 1a.
 Pre-Shared Key-Based Authentication

-You'll obtain the the pre-shared keys for the two tunnels after you've configured the site-to-site VPN connection.
+You'll obtain the the pre-shared keys (PSKs) for the two tunnels after you've configured the site-to-site VPN connection.

+You’ll need to create two secrets in AWS Secrets Manager in your simulated on-premises environment to store the PSKs so that your VPN gateway can retrieve them upon first boot when the strongSwan stack is configured.

 ### 1b.
 Certificate-Based Authentication